 Connecticut College’s Music program is far more open-ended in their requirements.
 They suggest that artistically inclined applicants send along an optional arts supplement comprised of two contrasting pieces of music that best demonstrate your musical ability.

 Stanford sets different requirements for those applying to different programs within the fine or performing arts.
 Photography applicants must submit ten photographs.
 Those pursuing Painting, Drawing or Printmaking concentrations must submit ten images of their work as well.
-Students in Video, Digital Media, or Electronic Art can submit no more than three videos at a maximum ten minutes in length.
-NYU requires Studio Art applicants to submit not only 15-20 work samples but also a one-page statement explaining your goals as an artist, your influences, and your background and training.
+Students in Video, Digital Media, or Electronic Art can submit no more than three videos –maximum ten minutes.
+NYU requires Studio Art applicants to submit 15-20 work samples.
+Additionally, NYU requires a one-page statement explaining your goals as an artist, your influences, and your background and training.